Technical Overview & Methodology

 GPU Search Parameters

-When Orthorhombic, Monoclinic, or Triclinic is selected, a dedicated panel appears.
-These four parameters control the scope, speed, and memory usage of the brute-force search.
+When Orthorhombic, Monoclinic, or Triclinic is selected, a dedicated panel appears with four parameters controlling the scope, speed, and memory usage of the GPU search.

 Note: The status text at the bottom of the panel updates in real-time as you adjust these values, showing the total estimated number of cells to be tested.
-Ensure this number remains reasonable (e.g., under 500 Billion) for a timely result.
+Ensure this number remains reasonable (e.g. under 500 Billion for a result within a few minutes).
+For a regular GPU card (e.g. Nvidia T1000, 8 GB) the effective search speed is typically in the range of tens of millions of cells per second.

 3. Solutions Tab